iamdtang/skaterdav85.github.io/_posts/2015-01-05-browserify-getting-started.md

 ### Working With Third Party Modules

 We can also work with third party modules from NPM.
-Let's install one I created called validatorjs.
+Let's install one I created called [validatorjs](https://www.npmjs.com/package/validatorjs), which was inspired by the Validator class in the Laravel framework.

 ```
 npm install validatorjs